Inpatient Rehab for Alcoholism & Drug Abuse

 What Is Inpatient Drug & Alcohol Rehab?

-At our inpatient drug and alcohol rehab facility Hollywood, Florida, residential addiction treatment programs can have varying durations.
-Depending on the severity of their addiction and individual needs, someone may prefer a short-term detox program, a month-long rehab program, or long-term addiction treatment programs.
+At our inpatient rehab facility Hollywood, Florida, residential addiction treatment programs can have varying durations.
+Depending on the severity of their substance use disorder and individual needs, someone may prefer a short-term detox program, a month-long rehab program, or long-term addiction treatment programs.

 When you admitted to our inpatient addiction treatment program at our rehab facility near Miami, our medical staff will perform an evaluation to gather important information used to outline a treatment plan.
 They will ask questions about:2

-- What substances you’ve been using and to what extent.
+- What drugs you’ve been using and to what extent.

 - Your physical and mental health condition.